iamalexbrady/iamalexbrady.github.io/docs/_articles/almost-perfect.md

 a state of perfection is one where one understands invulnerability of being the only thing that is with inherent powers of creation.

-almost perfect is a state where perfection makes sense.</br>
+almost perfect is a state where perfection makes sense.<br>
-almost perfect is a state that reflects the invulnerability and creativity of perfection.</br>
+almost perfect is a state that reflects the invulnerability and creativity of perfection.<br>
 almost perfect is a state that mimics the laws of perfection.

 \- alex brady